PowerBiDevCamp/FabricUserApiDemo/Setup.md

   access tokens
 - Update the **AppSettings.cs** file with the **ApplicationId** of the new application
-- Update the **AppSettings.cs** file with the Id of a capacity with enabled Fabric functionality.
+- Update the **AppSettings.cs** file with the capacity id of a capacity with enabled Fabric functionality.

 > In case you have not heard, Microsoft recently renamed ***Azure Active